 - Becoming angry and out of control or aggressive and destroying things

-- Unable to care for yourself and needing someone to take care of you
+- Not being able to care for yourself and needing someone to take care of you

 How is AD diagnosed?

 Your healthcare provider will examine you.
-He will ask questions about your symptoms and when they started.
-He will ask you questions to check memory, problem solving, and language skills.
-He will ask if you have other family members with AD.
-He will also ask what medicine you take and if you drink alcohol or use tobacco.
+He or she will ask questions about your symptoms and when they started.
+Your provider will ask if you have other family members with AD.
+He or she will also ask if you take any medicines and if you drink alcohol or use tobacco.

 - MRI or CT pictures of your brain may be taken.
 You may be given contrast liquid before the scan.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.